 Fig. 1.
-Effect of rooting substrate fertilisation on rooting success of Hamamelis mollis cuttings.
-Means (± SD) indexed with the same letters are not significantly different (P ≤ 0.05, Duncan-test).
+Effect of rooting substrate fertilisation on rooting of Hamamelis mollis cuttings.
+The means (± SD) indexed with the same letters are not significantly different (P ≤ 0.05, Duncan-test).

 Fig. 2.
 Effect of rooting substrate fertilisation on sucrose content in cutting stems of Hamamelis mollis .
-Means (± SD) indexed with the same letters are not significantly different (P ≤ 0.05, Duncan-test)
+The means (± SD) indexed with the same letters are not significantly different (P ≤ 0.05, Duncan-test).

 Fig. 3.
 Effect of rooting substrate fertilisation on sucrose content in cutting leaves of Hamamelis mollis .
-Means (± SD) indexed with the same letters are not significantly different (P ≤ 0.05, Duncan-test)
+The means (± SD) indexed with the same letters are not significantly different (P ≤ 0.05, Duncan-test).